brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 {% include figure.html path="blog/hello-boot/SimplestProgram.gif" caption="Huh, even this gif looks old." %}

-There it is, the simplest possible program, booted off the bios, in all its glory.
+There it is, the simplest possible program, booted off the bios in all its glory.
 Notice that this gif looks like it was recorded by a camera from the 1960's.
-That's because I chose to export the gif with only 8 colors to save disk space.
+That's because I chose to export the gif with only 8 colors to save on disk space.

 ### Writing Hello World on the screen from a bootable program